OuterRef/TT-Entails/README.md

 - Big letter + numbers recommended.

-- Reserved variables: 'True', 'False' as well as all the operands.
+- Reserved variables: 'True', 'False' as well as all the operators.

 ## Usage